KJERAG SUMMER HIKE “BEAT THE CROWDS”

 *items can also be rented

-Join Outdoorlife Norway on an early-morning summer hike to the famous Kjerag boulder, and enjoy the spectacular Lysefjord.
-Relax and savor the views while you’re transported by fjord cruise.
+Join on an early-morning summer hike to the famous Kjerag boulder, and enjoy the spectacular Lysefjord.
+Relax and savour the views while you’re transported by fjord cruise.
 Hike in small groups on trails that have been upgraded by Nepalese Sherpas, and enjoy the exhilaration of standing atop the boulder before the crowds of tourists arrive.

 *On Saturdays, the speed ferry does not run and we will drive around the mountains.
-To compensate, the Saturday hikes are 100 NOK cheaper.
 On Sundays, the trip’s itinerary is reversed: instead of at the start of the day, you’ll cruise through the Lysefjord during the afternoon, before traveling back to Stavanger.

 When booking, you may select from the following pick-up times and locations: